Sarajevo in 2 Days

 Sarajevo 1878-1918 Museum

-Across the road is a (very small) museum which tells the story in more detail.
+Across the road is a (very small) museum which tells the story of the assassination its aftermath in more detail.
 The Sarajevo 1878-1918 Museum includes wax figures of the archduke and his wife, who you can join for a bizarre photo op.

 Hanging out with the Ferdinands